dB-SPL/fldigiTAK/README.md

 ## Requirements
 Requires TAK clients (tested with ATAK and WinTAK) be configured to send XML CoT messages to the computer running the script on the UDP port specified in `send.py`.

-Requires Fldigi be installed, properly configured, and running prior to launching the script.
+Requires Fldigi to be installed, properly configured, and running prior to launching the script.

 My takprotobuf library and the Untangle module for parsing XML are required in addition to the pyfldigi module for controlling Fldigi.